 It’s worth remembering that everyone makes mistakes, it’s part of the human condition.
 I firmly believe that it is how we react to those mistakes that matters most and effectively problem solving can help us to react in a more measured, calm way to life’s inevitable rough seas.

 Although many of us have solved problems in the past, using a proven problem solving technique is often something relatively few of us have done.
 So what do you do if you are new to problem solving?

-Over the course of this month’s series articles (posted on Mondays) I shall be discussing the various stages step by step so that each phase is explained in depth.
+Over the course of this month’s series articles I shall be discussing the various stages step by step, explaining each stage in-depth.
 The main thing to remember is that there are no right or wrong answers, just learning curves which will serve to better prepare you for any problems in future.